Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Numerical Evaluation

-\textbf{Effects of system parameters.} In Fig.~\ref{fig:results_ablations}, we study the accuracy performance reached by a certain training delay as system parameters are varied.
-In contrast to Fig.~\ref{fig:results_eff} where client and link capabilities were sampled from the Beta distribution, for completeness, Figs.~\ref{fig:results_svm_data_dist}, \ref{fig:results_svm_graph_conn} and \ref{fig:results_svm_num_clients} are carried out using the uniform distribution.
-In Fig.~\ref{fig:results_svm_data_dist}, we can see how increasing the number of labels possessed by each client (i.e., moving from non-IID to IID) improves the achieved accuracy of all methods.
-Further, our \texttt{DSpodFL} is able to outperform all of baselines regardless of the data distribution.
-In Fig.~\ref{fig:results_svm_graph_conn}, we see that increasing the radius of the underlying random geometric graph (which controls the density of connections between clients) improves the achievable accuracy for all baselines.
+\textbf{Effects of system parameters.} In Fig.~\ref{fig:results_ablations}, we study the accuracy reached by a certain training delay as system parameters are varied.
+In contrast to Fig.~\ref{fig:results_eff} where client/link capabilities were sampled from Beta distribution, for completeness, Figs.~\ref{fig:results_svm_data_dist}-\ref{fig:results_svm_num_clients} are sampled from uniform distribution.
+In Fig.~\ref{fig:results_svm_data_dist}, we see how increasing number of labels possessed by each client (moving from non-IID to IID) improves the achieved accuracy of all methods.
+Further, \texttt{DSpodFL} outperforms the baselines for each data distribution.
+In Fig.~\ref{fig:results_svm_graph_conn}, we see that increasing the radius of the underlying RGG (which controls the density of connections) improves the achievable accuracy for all baselines.
 Again, \texttt{DSpodFL} performs the best for all choices of radii, confirming the benefit of integrating the notion of sporadicity in both communications and computations.
-Fig.~\ref{fig:results_svm_num_clients} depicts the impact of the number of clients in the system.
-We see that \texttt{DSpodFL} obtains the largest improvement as the size of the network increases, whereas the baselines are more likely to suffer from communication/computation bottlenecks if weak nodes are added.

-Finally, in Fig.~\ref{fig:results_svm_alpha_beta_v2}, we analyze the effects of parameters $\alpha$ and $\beta$ in the $\Beta$ distribution, which control the communication and computation heterogeneity across clients, keeping $\alpha = \beta$.
+Fig.~\ref{fig:results_svm_num_clients} depicts the impact of the number of clients in the system. \texttt{DSpodFL} obtains the largest improvement as the size of the network increases, whereas the baselines are more likely to suffer from resource bottlenecks if weak nodes are added.
+Finally, in Fig.~\ref{fig:results_svm_alpha_beta_v2}, we analyze the effects of parameters $\alpha = \beta$ in the $\Beta$ distribution, which control the communication/computation heterogeneity across clients.
 Note that increasing these parameters to $1$ brings the distribution closer to uniform.
-We see that \texttt{DSpodFL} is robust to the underlying data distribution, and the gap between our approach and other baselines become more significant when the levels of heterogeneity in client and link resources are higher, i.e., lower $\alpha = \beta$.
-These results further demonstrate the effectiveness of \texttt{DSpodFL}.
+We see that \texttt{DSpodFL} is robust to the underlying resource distribution, and the gap between our approach and other baselines become more significant when levels of heterogeneity in client/link resources are higher, i.e., lower $\alpha = \beta$.

-\textbf{Additional results.} Further experimental results on (i) accuracy vs. latency plots and (ii) the effects of system parameters, with probabilities generated using uniform and Beta distributions, respectively, are reported in Appendix~\ref{appendix:experiments}.